akerl-archived/scoreboard/README.md

     git clone git://github.com/akerl/scoreboard
     cd scoreboard
     bundle install
-    SB_USERNAME=jimbo SB_PASSWORD=5b1TQIDWNHbNdCqv9VrTybz thin start
+    SB_TOKEN=5b1TQIDWNHbNdCqv9VrTybz thin start

 To start a dev server, use shotgun (it reloads files after your changes):

-    SB_USERNAME=jimbo SB_PASSWORD=5b1TQIDWNHbNdCqv9VrTybz shotgun
+    SB_TOKEN=5b1TQIDWNHbNdCqv9VrTybz shotgun

-If you want to use the alternate Redis backend for local caching, set the SB\_BACKEND environment variable to "redis".
-If you have options to pass to Redis, set SB\_REDIS to a JSON object of the options.
+If you want to use the alternate Redis backend for local caching, set the SB\_STORE environment variable to "redis".
+If you have options to pass to Redis, set SB\_STOREOPTS to a JSON object of the options.

 The Redis support uses [redisstore](https://github.com/akerl/redisstore), which in turn uses [redis-rb](https://github.com/redis/redis-rb).